swiss-territorial-data-lab/proj-dolines/README.md

 ## Setup

-Tested on Windows 10 with python 3.11.
+Tested on Windows 10 with Python 3.11.
 No specific hardware requirement was identified.

-Create conda environment and then, install the `lidar` package with conda as indicated below.
+Create a conda environment and then, install the `lidar` package with conda as indicated below.
 After this first step, the other packages can be installed with the requirement file.

 ```
 conda create -n <env name> python=3.11